-Borrowings under the revolving credit facility and Term Loan A loans made under the Senior Secured Credit Facility will initially bear interest at 2.00% in excess of reserve adjusted LIBOR, or 1.00% in excess of an alternate base rate.
-The weighted average interest rate for the revolving credit facility was 2.60% and the weighted average interest rate for the Term Loan A loans was 2.59% at December 31, 2016, and interest is payable monthly.
-Term Loan B loans will bear interest at 3.25% in excess of reserve adjusted LIBOR, with a LIBOR floor of 1.00%, or 2.25% in excess of an alternative base rate at the Company's option.
-The weighted average interest rate for the Term Loan B loans was 4.25% at December 31, 2016, and interest is payable monthly.
+Borrowings under the revolving credit facility and Term Loan A made under the Senior Secured Credit Facility at December 31, 2017, bear interest at 1.75% in excess of reserve adjusted LIBOR, or 0.75% in excess of an alternate base rate.
+The weighted average interest rate for the revolving credit facility was 3.04% and the weighted average interest rate for the Term Loan A loans was 3.01% at December 31, 2017, and interest is payable monthly.
+Borrowings under the Term Loan B at December 31, 2017, bear interest at 3.25% in excess of reserve adjusted LIBOR, with a LIBOR floor of 1.00%, or 2.25% in excess of an alternative base rate at the Company's option.
+The weighted average interest rate for the Term Loan B was 4.39% at December 31, 2017, and interest is payable monthly.